Mmaaz651/Mmaaz651/README.md

-# Hi, I'm Maaz!

-I am a Computer Science student passionate about building software that makes an impact.
-My focus is on **Data Science**, **Machine Learning**, and **Software Development**.
+I am a Backend Developer with experience in Python and Java, specializing in building efficient and scalable applications and software.
+My focus is on developing clean, maintainable code that delivers reliable performance and meets user requirements.
+I have hands-on experience working on various projects, developing and implementing features that improve overall system efficiency.
+I'm committed to writing high-quality code that can be easily scaled and maintained over time, ensuring long-term stability and performance of the software.

 ## Technologies & Tools
-- Languages: Python, Java, Javascript
+- Languages: Java, Python, Javascript
-- Libraries/Frameworks: Pandas, NumPy, TensorFlow,  Scikit-Learn, Matplotlib
+- Libraries/Frameworks: Pandas, NumPy,  Scikit-Learn, Matplotlib
 - Tools: Git, VS Code

 ## Projects